Skip to content

 Logic operations explained

-Understanding automation logic in Tallyfy
+How does automation logic work in Tallyfy?

 Tallyfy’s automations use a simple logic system to create rules.
 These rules decide when automatic actions should happen in your processes.

-The basic “IF… THEN…” rule
+What is the basic “IF… THEN…” rule?

 All automations follow this basic idea: